palmetto/dimensional_dbt/README.md

 ## Transformation Strategies

 There are two strategies for where to do your transformations:
-1. upstream of `dimensional-dbt` in an ephemeral model
+1. upstream of `dimensional_dbt` in an ephemeral model
-2. downstream of `dimensional-dbt` after the merge
+2. downstream of `dimensional_dbt` after the merge

 Both use the same structure above.
 Generally it is recommended to do your transforms upstream of the merge where possible; this makes transform code easy to isolate and debug.